Ohave Shalom Synagogue (Woodridge, New York)

-Ohave Shalom Synagogue is located on Maurice Rose Street in Woodridge, New York, United States.
-It is a brick building erected in 1930 by a splinter group from what was then the village's only synagogue, later absorbed into Ohave Shalom itself.
+located at 14 Maurice Rose Street in Woodridge, in the Catskills region of southeast New York, in the United States.
+The brick building was erected in 1930 by a splinter group from what was then the village's only synagogue, later absorbed into Ohave Shalom itself.

 Its interior is decorated with paintings on religious themes.
-It was not the only synagogue in Sullivan County ever built with such decoration, but it is the only one where the paintings survive, although they are not as extensive as they were when the synagogue was first built.
-They led to its listing on the National Register of Historic Places in 2000.
+It was not the only synagogue in Sullivan County ever built with such decoration, but it is the only one where the paintings survive, although they are not as extensive as they were when the synagogue was built.
+The synagogue was listed on the National Register of Historic Places on November 22, 2000.

+In 2020, the congregation launched an urgent appeal for funds to support the ongoing maintenance and restoration of the historical synagogue.

 Building

 The synagogue is a five-by-three-bay one-story building on a raised basement.
 It is faced in decorative golden brick with quoins, banding and window trim.
 The front facade has a projecting extrance portico with pedimented gable and raking cornice.
 In the tympanum is a small round stained glass window.

 The main entrance runs the length of the front facade.
 It consists of slightly recessed triple pairs of wooden doors beneath a tripartite window.
 The enframements resemble stone and the smaller windows have keystone lintels.
 Between the doors and windows, six decorative plaques frame a central scroll motif.
 Above the windows are Stars of David.

 All but one of the side bays has a stained-glass window.
 The front bay on either elevation has a window like the end bays on the facade.
 The rear elevation has nearly full-height projecting bays with gable roof, each containing a stained-glass window like the ones along the sides.
 There is also a small shed-roofed addition that serves as the Torah ark.

 The first floor is divided into a small lobby and the sanctuary, laid out in Orthodox tradition, with a central hexagonal bimah surrounded on three sides by wooden pews.
 A gallery that extends over the western third provides seating for women.

 Both the ark platform and bimah are made of wood with turned posts and rounded tops.
 The ark is flanked with columns and topped with Lions of Judah holding the Ten Commandments.
 Above it the stained glass window has large sunbursts and Stars of David.
 Three decorative chandeliers hang from the barrel-vaulted ceiling.

 The paintings are not as extensive as they originally were, but cover several locations.
 Wall panels depict holy places in Jerusalem, a continuous frieze depicts the signs of the zodiac, the gallery is backed with a landscape mural, and the one surviving ceiling image is the center medallion, a radiating fan shape with gold border.